discoverygarden/ri-solr-diff/README.md

 ## Introduction

 A utility to identify and resolve differences between a Fedora Commons installation and a Solr index of the contents of the given Fedora Commons installation.
+Also provides a utility to re-index a list of PIDs given a file input from stdIn.

 ## Requirements